Symphony Square in Leesburg, VA

 Pros

-• pro Dr. Herrera consistently takes time to listen, never rushes, keeps patients informed about medications, and responds quickly between appointments.
+• pro Dr Herrera keeps patients informed about medications and responds quickly between appointments.

-• pro Vickie is amazing; she loves her work, listens with empathy, offers useful suggestions, and makes clients feel comfortable; she is highly recommended.
+• pro The therapist Vickie is amazing, loves her work, and makes clients feel comfortable with empathy and practical guidance.

 Cons

-• pro The reviewer described the establishment as a disgrace and called the mental health system sad, broken, a scam, and of very poor value.
+• pro The healthcare system for mental health is sad, broken, a scam, and downright horrible value.

 Review